 Miles McAllister is a Southern California-based performer and educator.
-He is currently 3rd trumpet of the Santa Barbara Symphony and Principal trumpet of the American Youth Symphony, a premier training ensemble based in Los Angeles.
-He attends California State University Fullerton and is currently in the final year of his Masters of Music in Trumpet Performance, studying under Barry Perkins, Principal Trumpet of the Pacific Symphony.
-He graduated from the University of Redlands in 2011 with a Bachelor of Music degree in Trumpet Performance where he studied with Dr. David Scott.
+He is currently 3rd trumpet of the Santa Barbara Symphony and Principal trumpet of the American Youth Symphony.
+He is in the final year of his Masters of Music in Trumpet Performance at California State University Fullerton, studying under Barry Perkins, Principal Trumpet of the Pacific Symphony.
+He graduated from the University of Redlands in 2011 with a Bachelor of Music degree in Trumpet Performance.
 Miles is at home playing in all genres and ensembles, from the back of an orchestra, in a brass ensemble or solo performance, to commercial and lead work.
 He has performed with the Redlands Symphony Orchestra, Riverside Philharmonic, New West Symphony, Golden State Pops Orchestra, San Bernardino Symphony, Dream Orchestra, and the California Philharmonic.
 He has also been heard in many other ensembles throughout Los Angeles and the Inland Empire.
 He has performed with Persian pop singer, Shahkar, at the Nokia Theater as well as with Mannheim Steamroller at Fantasy Springs Casino.
-From 2011 – 2013, he played lead trumpet for Carnival Cruise Lines in numerous showbands performing for their full-scale production shows and live sets.
 He is a member of AFM Local 47 and 308 and teaches privately or in group settings to all ages.
 Miles has also taken lessons with Kye Palmer, Jim Wilt, Dave Washburn, Ray Nowak, Wayne Bergeron, and Roger Ingram.
-Miles received numerous musical and academic awards and had many opportunities while at the University of Redlands.
-He was a member of the University of Redlands Faculty Brass Quintet from 2008 – 2011.
-He was awarded the School of Music Director’s Award, Performer’s Award, Theodore Presser Scholarship, Freshman and Sophomore Honor Awards, and was inducted into the Pi Kappa Lambda music honor society among many others.
-In 2011, Miles performed the Arutunian Trumpet Concerto with the Redlands Symphony Orchestra as a result of winning the school's concerto competition.
-Miles also performed in the school's President's Honor Recital the previous two years.
-Also in 2011, he was one of the grand prize winners of the Redlands Bowl Young Artists Competition and a featured soloist at the Redlands Bowl, having been a finalist the previous year.
-He was a winner of the Antelope Valley Symphony Concerto Competition and co-principal of the Pacific Symphony Youth Orchestra during its 2006 – 2007 season.